<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Biology themed badge ribbon wall at ISMB in MadisonA biology-themed badge ribbon wall featured at the ISMB conference in Madison, Wisconsin

-Be sure to also have someone whose sole job is to post live updates and engage with attendees on social media in real time during your event.
-It’s a great idea to take short videos during sessions and post them to TikTok or stories almost in real time.
-Attendees will want to share all the great content and experiences they’ve had, so these types of posts get a lot of engagement.
+Be sure to have someone whose sole job is to post live updates and engage with attendees on social media in real time during your event.
+Have them film short clips during sessions and post them to TikTok or stories in real time.
+Attendees will want to share all the great content and experiences they’ve had, and non-attendees might feel left out and be more likely to attend next year.

 This spokesperson will also be able to quickly respond to user posts during your event, both positive and negative.
 As many event professionals would agree, not everything goes to plan.
 The best way to keep attendees satisfied when things go wrong is to kindly acknowledge any issues and let them know you are actively working on it.
 The last thing you want is to completely miss or accidentally ignore on-site issues during your event.

 Event promotion extends after your event as well.
 Make sure you send out a post-event thank you email to all your attendees thanking them for coming.
-This is the perfect opportunity to thank everyone who made the event possible, distribute a post-event survey for attendee feedback, and announce next year’s event information.
+This is the perfect opportunity to thank everyone who made the event possible, distribute a post-event survey for attendee feedback, and announce information for next year's event.

 Another simple and fun idea is to put together an event wrap-up blog post, where you highlight the best sessions and tidbits of information learned at your event.
-You can embed your attendees’ social posts, include quotes or videos from sessions, and add testimonials if you have them available.
+You can embed your attendees’ social posts, include quotes or videos from sessions, and add testimonials if you have them.

-Lastly, don’t forget to make your sessions available on demand digitally after your event has concluded.
+Lastly, consider making your sessions available on demand digitally after your event has concluded.
 This is a great way to keep attendees thinking about your event even after it’s over, because they’ll be able to virtually attend any sessions they missed out on.
 This is a big positive for the overall attendee experience, and it will increase the general appeal of your event in the future.

 HubSpot INBOUND post-show survey emailThe post-show email with attendee survey sent out by HubSpot after INBOUND 2022

-Now that you hopefully have some good ideas in mind, the next step is to figure out at what point in your event promotion strategy you should implement them.
+Now that you hopefully have some good ideas in mind, the next step is to figure out a schedule for when to implement each marketing strategy.
 I’ve added a timeline below as a rough guide to get you started, but it’s certainly something you can tweak to suit your needs.

 Event Promotion Timeline